HITECHCRIME/HC_SG154_Bullseye/README.md

 take your connection to a naught yeah

-no matter what they say
-listen to what I say
-what did I say?
+no matter (don't mind) what they say listen to what I say what did I say?

 took through the city to an upward draft smoking huge blunts taking to another time

+from the streets to the tops
+view’s clouded with a long drop yeah

 “mission complete”